How Does Physical Therapy Help Fibromyalgia?

 According to guidelines from the American Pain Society, antidepressants are recommended as the initial drugs to treat fibromyalgia symptoms.
-These medications can affect multiple symptoms -- pain, fatigue, depressed mood, and sleep disturbances.
+These medications may affect multiple symptoms -- pain, fatigue, depressed mood, and sleep disturbances.

 According to the guidelines, older tricyclic antidepressants and newer antidepressants can provide effective symptom relief.
 They won’t, though, eliminate all the pain.

-The anticonvulsant drug, Lyrica, has been approved by the FDA for fibromyalgia.
+The anticonvulsant drug pregabalin (Lyrica) has been approved by the FDA for fibromyalgia.
 Lyrica reduces pain and improves daily function for some people.
 The drug's most common side effects include mild to moderate dizziness and sleepiness.
 Lyrica can also cause swelling and weight gain.
 The FDA advises patients to talk to their doctor about whether the use of Lyrica may impair their ability to drive.
 Other anticonvulsants are sometimes used to treat fibromyalgia.

 Duloxetine(Cymbalta), an antidepressant, is another drug approved by the FDA for the treatment of fibromyalgia.
 Cymbalta is an antidepressant that belongs to a class of drugs called serotonin and norepinephrine reuptake inhibitors (SNRIs).
 Besides fibromyalgia and depression, Cymbalta is also approved to treat generalized anxiety disorder and diabetic nerve pain in adults.
 Cymbalta’s most common side effects include nausea, dry mouth, and constipation.
 It can also cause insomnia and dizziness.